Ulysses31/Asp.NetCore_Fundamentals/OdeToFood/README.md

 <p>This is the main project</p>

+# Prepare the Database and App for Production

+In SQL Management Studio go to **Logins** and create a new user **IIS AppPool\OdeToFood**

+In the properties of the new user go to **Server Roles** and check the **dbcreator** option.

+To create the database connection string to the main client application create new **appsettings.Production.json** <br/>
+file and set the production database connection string and publish the App.

 # Publish App
 To publish the application in a folder **dotnet publish -o c:\temp\odetofood --self-contained -r win-x64**